aridder/pengekrukka/packages/contracts/README.md

 The tests with this configuration makes "a copy" of the external blockchain from the RPC_URL provided.
 This lets you play with the current state in your tests.

 Create a `.env.local` file from the `.env.example`.
+This is done at the root level of the project.
 You need these to run the tests
 - `RPC_URL`: _unquoted_ URL to the RPC with basic authentication
 - `NOK_ADDRESS`: address to the NOK(CBToken) contract
 - `ME_ADDRESS`: Your address or anyone else. (user to fetch balanceOf of the address)